 On behalf of the North York Moors Rural Coastal Community Team, we secured a Coastal Communities Fund (CCF) Round Four grant totalling £275,000 for the 'Moor to Sea: new activities and niches on the North York Moors Coast’ project.
 Running from September 2017 to March 2019, the project will endeavour to support at least 140 businesses and create 105 indirect jobs along the coastline between Saltburn and Cloughton.

-The project's underlying purpose is regenerate the area economically by encouraging visitors to stay longer and spend more.
+The project's underlying purpose is to regenerate the area economically by encouraging visitors to stay longer and spend more.
 We also aim to raise awareness of the coastlines' National Park status and showcase just how special it is.
-Activities we've been working on so far include:
+Here's a flavour of the activities we covered:

-- Cleveland Way ambles- providing downloadable maps for various stretches along our National Trail to create more of an 'experience' to do, see, eat/drink and encourage stronger links between walking & cycling.
+- Coastal ambles - downloadable maps for various stretches along the Cleveland Way National Trail to create more of an 'experience' to do, see, eat/drink and encourage stronger links between walking & cycling.

 - Smugglers Trail in Robin Hood's Bay highlighting physical clues to explore Baytown's secretive past.